How To Teach "Right Brain Education" Mandala (Shichida Method)

 A mandala is made of a pattern with colours on it.
 The pattern can have two, three, or up to 6 colours on the design.

 How do you show Mandala using the right brain education method?

 The Mandala puzzle has 2 same sets of patterns.
-One pattern is coloured and the other pattern but it is not coloured.
+One pattern is coloured and the other pattern is not coloured.

 Like flashcards, you show the coloured Mandala for a few seconds and hide the card.
 Next, place the colour pencils or crayons on the table and the same Mandala pattern (without the colour).
 Ask him to colour or mark the card based on the coloured Mandala he saw.